About the Office of Teaching and Learning

-The follwing departments are housed within the Office of Teaching and Learning:
+The following departments are housed within the Office of Teaching and Learning:

 - Library Services,

 We endeavor to work with each of our schools to ensure that our scholars are learning and achieving at the highest level each and every day through equitable and individualized support.

 As we work to build the instructional opportunities of growth for our scholars, we have embraced three key instructional priorities for the 2022-23 school year: Acceleration of Learning, Balanced Assessment System, and a Culture of Observation and Feedback.

 We are deepening the implementation of our instructional priorities with four instructional protocols: collaborative lesson planning, collaborative walk-throughs and peer-to-peer observations, examining student work, and instructional role-play.

 The Office of Teaching and Learning work is primarily grounded in the MS Accountability Frameworks, Standard 20.
 All of our work is aligned to the JPS Instructional Management System and the JPS Instructional Framework.